organisations and newspapers

 A brief history of the Northern Star

 Sales grew rapidly from 10,000 in 1838 to a steady 18,000 in 1840, and for many years the paper appears to have been a commercial success, enabling O’Connor to help fund the wider Chartist movement.
-At its very peak during 1839, the Star could sell 50,000 copies of a single issue, outselling even The Times.
+At its very peak during 1839, the Star could sell 50,000 copies of a single issue, outselling its regional competitors in Leeds and on a national stage, selling more than The Times.

 The Northern Star operated as a commercial newspaper, reporting crime and court stories alongside a steady diet of Chartist news, and carried adverts.
 Unlike many other Chartist newspapers, it did not confine itself to comment and opinion but sought to give an account of both national and local meetings and events, happily recounting clashes between local Chartist activists and their rivals in the Anti-Corn Law League and later attempts to pack out Church services, to the consternation of the local squirearchy.